IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/03-install-and-run-the-module/install-and-run-the-module.md

 2. Set the Application's name, location, and Solution name. _NOTE: You can ignore which Application Template is selected.
 It won't affect an empty application._
 3. Click `CREATE EMPTY` _NOTE: With `CREATE EMPTY` the selected application template is ignored)._
 4. When prompted with a confirmation, click `YES` to continue.
-5. Close the `Application Installation` dialog.
+5. Hide the `Application Installation` dialog.

 ![Create Test Application](images/create-test-application.png)